A-gardner-17/multinational-retail-data-centralisation96/README.md

 5. **convert_to_kg**: accepts the individual weight values and converts each into kg.
 Returns the converted weight.
 6. **clean_orders_data**: accepts the product orders DataFrame.
 Removes unwanted columns and returns the cleaned dataset.
 7. **clean_date_events**: accepts the sale details DataFrame.
 Removes NULL values and convert values in columns "day", "month", and "year" into numeric values.
 Returns the cleaned dataset.
+8. **date_checking**: accepts individual dates and converts into datetime data type.
+Returns the convered data.

+**milestone3_1 - milestone3_9.py**
+SQL Statements to set datatypes for columns in each table plus the setting of primary and foreign key fields.

 # License Information
 This program has been developed as part of the AiCore training programme.